-The incumbent will perform sonographic examinations on a variety of internal structures including, but not limited to, the adult and pediatric neck, abdomen, pelvis, scrotum, deep leg veins, breasts and the pregnant abdomen which includes the developing fetus.
+The incumbent will perform sonographic examinations on a variety of internal structures including the adult and pediatric neck, abdomen, pelvis, scrotum, adult heart, deep leg veins, breasts and the pregnant abdomen which includes the developing fetus.
 Sonography is a diagnostic imaging method to identify and document physiological and pathological status of internal anatomy to assist with diagnosing specific disease states.
 Sonography is often the only method of diagnosing specific disease states.
-When performing sonographic examinations the incumbent will interpret the anatomy scanned and determine which images to document to forward to the Radiologist based on what is seen within the scans (i.e. for identification of pathological changes of internal anatomy).
+When performing sonographic examinations, the incumbent will interpret the anatomy scanned and determine which images to document to forward to the Radiologist based on what is seen within the scans (i.e. for identification of pathological changes of internal anatomy).
 Accuracy and precision of ultrasound exams are paramount to identify existing pathology to enable detection and diagnosis of disease.
-Exams are carried out in accordance with policies and procedures developed by Stanton, Sonography Canada and the American Registry of Diagnostic Medical Sonographers.
+Exams are carried out in accordance with policies and procedures developed by NTHSSA, Sonography Canada and the American Registry of Diagnostic Medical Sonographers.

-In addition the incumbent may be required to provide hands-on support and patient care during invasive examinations conducted by a Radiologist (e.g. including but not limited to biopsies and aspirations).
-During these procedures the incumbent will be responsible for all preparations required for the procedure including: explaining the procedure to the patient, documenting the necessary images and post procedure care as required.
-In the case of a biopsy the incumbent will independently locate the specific area to be biopsied for the Radiologist/Physician to perform the procedure, utilizing the real-time ultrasound performed by the Sonographer.
-Radiologists do not regularly visit Fort Smith and it is highly unlikely that any invasive procedures are conducted in Fort Smith.
+In addition, the incumbent may be required to provide hands-on support and patient care during invasive examinations conducted by a Radiologist (e.g. including but not limited to biopsies and aspirations).
+During these procedures the incumbent will be responsible for all preparations required for the procedure including explaining the procedure to the patient, documenting the necessary images and post procedure care as required.
+In the case of a biopsy, the incumbent will independently locate the specific area to be biopsied for the Radiologist/Physician to perform the procedure, utilizing the real-time ultrasound performed by the Sonographer.

-Many of the exams performed by the Sonographer may cause significant levels of discomfort to the patient as the ultrasound transducer is always in direct contact with the patient's skin (e. g. including but not limited to examinations of the scrotum, breast and pelvis - via the vagina).
-The incumbent must maintain a high degree of professionalism in order to ease the patient's anxiety.
+Many of the exams performed by the Sonographer may cause significant levels of discomfort to the patient as the ultrasound transducer is always in direct contact with the patient's skin (e.g. including but not limited to examinations of the scrotum, breast and pelvis - via the vagina).
+The incumbent must maintain a high degree of professionalism to ease the patient's anxiety.